mattjohnsonpint/RavenDB-TemporalVersioning/README.md

     // access current data
     session.EffectiveNow().Whatever()

 By providing an effective date, revisions of the data can be made in the past, present, or future.
-Both methods have the same effect. `EffectiveNow()` is just a convienience method that wraps `Effective(DateTimeOffset.UtcNow)` to make common operations less cumbersome.
+Both methods have the same effect. `EffectiveNow()` is just a convenience method that wraps `Effective(DateTimeOffset.UtcNow)` to make common operations less cumbersome.

 The methods available from here are mostly the same as you're already used to with raven synchronous session methods, such as `.Store()`, `.Delete()`, `.Load()`, `.Query()`, and there are some new ones, as you will see in the examples below.

 **Important** - Whenever writing a new revision of the data (regardless of create, update or delete), the effective date represents the date the revision goes into effect.
 It is assumed that the revision will last *forever* until you provide the next revision.
 If you provide a date that steps on existing data, the old data will no longer be part of the valid revision history.
-The old revisions are not deleted, but they are turned into *artifacts* which are no longer valid represenations of the data at any point in time.
+The old revisions are not deleted, but they are turned into *artifacts* which are no longer valid representations of the data at any point in time.
 Artifacts are useful can be used for audit trails.

 For those familiar with the concepts of *bi-temporal* data, this bundle is mostly focused on tracking effectivity through the *valid time* dimension, while the artifacts provide access to the *transaction time* dimension.